CapricanDRJ/witchers_shakespeare/index.md

 ### Act III Scene II: Zyx's Antagonism

-*[The Watchers' kingdom, in the aftermath of the failed tournament]*
+*[The Witchers' kingdom, in the aftermath of the failed tournament]*

 **[Zyx]**